shaunak97/Pastry-Protocol/README.md

   The project is an implementation of Pastry, a scalable, distributed object location and routing substrate for wide-area peer-to-peer applications.
 Pastry is capable of performing application-level routing and object location in large overlay network of nodes.
 The project is implemented in F# using the Akka actor model.

+Implemented as per the specification of the Pastry protocol that can be found in the paper Pastry: Scalable, decentralized object location and routing for large-scale peer-to-peer systems by A. Rowstron and P. Druschel.

+You can find the paper at http://rowstron.azurewebsites.net/PAST/pastry.pdf

+The paper above, in Section 2.3 contains a specification of the Pastry API and of the API implemented by the application.

 TEAM MEMBERS: